 After strolling the boardwalk at Salt Creek, we drove over to the Mesquite Flat Sand Dunes just off Highway 190.
 They are among the most visited and most photographed (especially at dawn and dusk) features in the park.
 When we reached them about mid-morning, they were crawling with visitors, including a bunch who had set-up chairs and beach umbrellas in front of the tallest dune (which also had a line of people climbing it).
 There were human footprints in the sand for as far as the eye could see.
 I wandered off to see if there was some untrodden dune, or at least some trodden by something other than humans.

 After this brief visit to the dunes, we retreated to Furnace Creek, where our souvenir purchases pumped some more money into its economy.
-Then we spent the heat of the day lounging around, resting-up for our 12-hour drive home the next day. 😁RETURN TO FRONT PAGE
+Then we spent the heat of the day lounging around, resting-up for our 12-hour drive home the next day. 😁BACK TO HOME PAGE